Writing Program Sequence of Courses

 4th Year: Students may take a studio to support their capstone projects.

 After completing their 1st and 2nd year writing requirements (WRT 181 + a WEC course in any discipline), students should be able to read and analyze complex texts, synthesize information from a variety of sources, conduct research with discernment, and think critically.
 Additional learning outcomes include a demonstrated understanding of rhetorical situations, audience, genre, and writing processes.
+View a complete list of student learning outcomes (SLOs) for WRT 181 and WEC courses.

 Students will apply for College Writing Proficiency (CWP), a graduation requirement,